 “I swore I’d never let anyone ever take advantage of me or lock me up again.
 My crying was like none I’d ever felt – not just despair or loss.
 I hit rock bottom.”

 “That’s important.
 Once you see you can go no lower, you’re on the way to recovery.”

 “Except when I pass out all the time.”

 “Well, don’t rush it.
 John Boy’s hysterical loss of his voice may be projection/transference on his part.
 He’s so in-tune with you, he’s acting out your trauma in his own indirect way.”

 “You are contagious.
 People subconsciously want to feel what you feel.”

-That idea seems unfair, but it did make sense.
-I needed time to absorb his diagnosis.
+That idea seems unfair, but it does make sense.
+I need time to absorb his diagnosis.
 We end up singing another future hit, ‘Turning Japanese.”
 I love Dr. Kam.

 Friday morning, I’m so worked up, I can’t sleep.
 When I hear ‘Gator ready to leave for his farm chores, I insist I go with him.
 Mucking out the stalls, I understood Daddy’s abhorrence of farm chores in his youth.
 ‘Gator makes the time fly.
 Even my favorite cow, Bessie, seems happy when I hook her to the milking cups.
 I give her a quick kiss on the rump.